deensantos/tf-knowledge-share-apps/README.md

 Understand and correct drifts.

 **Task**
-Correct all drifts before updating the application resource.
+Add 10GB to the DB ebs volume via Terraform - Correct all drifts before completing your change.

 **Steps:**